ctribes/cifar10-resnet18-pytorch-quantization/README.md

 * Before lauchning blackbox evaluation, the variables handled by Nomad are converted in the hyperparameters space (bb.py).

+* Nomad launches a single evaluations on given GPU (see eval.py)

-* Nomad can launch several parallel evaluations on different GPUs.
-The eval.py manages the execution of the bb.py on each available GPU (list must be provided by user)
+* Nomad can launch several parallel evaluations on different GPUs (see evalP.py).
+The evalP.py manages the execution of the bb.py on each available GPU (list must be provided by user).
+To use this option, the param.txt file must be changed:
+  BB_EXE "$python evalP.py"
+  GENERATE_ALL_POINTS_BEFORE_EVAL yes
+  NB_THREADS_OPENMP 4